eyjohn/evdev.me/_posts/2019-11-09-automated-deployment-with-brigade.md

 }
 ```

-To export the build artefacts to the deployment job, the build artefacts will need to be copied to a shared job **storage** which is shared across jobs and can be configured using:
+To export the build artefacts to the deployment job, the build artefacts will need to be copied to a job **storage** which is shared across jobs and can be configured using:

 ```js
   buildJob.tasks = [